Session 10/15Page 1/7: Promoting relations work in practical tasks

 Theme of the session:

 In session 6 (How to practice professional care) you learned how to practice relations work while you perform daily practical tasks.
-You also learned how to involve the children in daily tasks and interact with them while doing this.
+You also planned how to involve the children in daily tasks and interact with them while doing this.
 In this session we are looking at how to manage interactions and how to teach the child about limits and roles.

 Often, children and youth in care feel that they don’t belong anywhere.
 They may lack a sense of physical and emotional boundaries and lack understanding of roles and boundaries in the daily life of the foster family.

-Many children in care didn’t learn early in life how to act in relations, and how to follow the daily rhythm in a family.
+Many children in care have not learned early in life how to act in relations, and how to follow the daily rhythm in a family.
 They need help to develop a sense of boundaries.
-What you do and do not talk about, when and where?
+What you do and do not talk about, when and where.
 How do you learn to respect physical and social boundaries?
 For example, can a child just walk into another child’s room?
-This is a learning process, for both the child as well as for all members of the foster family.
+This is a learning process for the child as well as all other members of the foster family.

 Within the foster family’s network, the child can behave very differently in different settings (for example: many conflicts at home, no conflicts at school, or vice versa).
 Because of this, the child might be viewed very differently in the network of people responsible for the child (foster parents, teachers, pedagogues).
 There can be many disagreements on how well the child functions and how it must be met.
 How can foster parents work to promote agreements within the network on the needs of the child or young person?

 Aims of the session: